389ds/389ds.github.io/docs/389ds/design/cli-guide.md

 * your phones camera
 * Gnomes top-bar and interactions

+So now for each of these consider:

-Which design principles do these adhere to?
-Which do they violate?
-If you forget all your knowledge about these tools today, could you still use them?
-Could you learn to re-use them?
-Think about your experience to learn these tools in the first place.
+* Which design principles do these adhere to?
+* Which do they violate?
+* If you forget all your knowledge about these tools today, could you still use them?
+* Could you learn to re-use them?
+* Think about your experience to learn these tools in the first place.
 What was that experience like?
 Were you learning new concepts, or were you learning "the tool"?

 ## Lib389 Data Model